Taniya635/weather_app/README.md

 <h2>App Name: Weather_app</h2>

 <h3>Description:</h3>
-Weatherify is a modern and user-friendly weather application that empowers users to stay informed about current weather conditions and forecasts for any location in the world.
-Built with cutting-edge technologies like React, Chakra UI, and powered by the OpenWeatherAPI, Weatherify provides a responsive and intuitive interface for users to access accurate and up-to-date weather data.
+Weather_app is a modern and user-friendly weather application that empowers users to stay informed about current weather conditions and forecasts for any location in the world.
+Built with cutting-edge technologies like React, Chakra UI, and powered by the OpenWeatherAPI, Weather_app provides a responsive and intuitive interface for users to access accurate and up-to-date weather data.

 <h3>Tech Stacks:</h3>
 <ul>